jplangdale/ud036_StarterCode/README.md

 * fresh_tomatoes.py - receives the `movie` objects and builds an html file.

 * media.py - contains the code for the class `movie`.
 The `movie` class contains 6 properties and one method to access the trailer url.

+# USE
+Launch entertainment_center.py with Python 2.7.11 (I have not tried it with other versions)